 Kekana’s brother, Mabitsela Sebelebele, won a secondary school circuit tender worth R5.68-million.

 Sebelebele also lives in Mokopane and one part of his delivery circuit is also less than 10km from his home.
+'No idea'

 Sebelebele said he knew Kekana worked in the education department, but he “had no idea” that she administered the school nutrition programme.